jindrichmynarz/dissertation/parts/transformation.md

 In order to make prices comparable, we converted non-CZK currencies to CZK via exchange rates data from the European Central Bank (ECB).^[<https://www.ecb.europa.eu/stats/exchange/eurofxref/html/index.en.html>]
 This dataset contains daily exchange rates of several currencies to EUR.
-We used an [RDF version of the dataset](https://github.com/openbudgets/datasets/tree/master/ecb-exchange-rates) prepared for the [OpenBudgets.eu](http://openbudgets.eu) project.
+We used an RDF version of the dataset^[<https://github.com/openbudgets/datasets/tree/master/ecb-exchange-rates>] prepared for the OpenBudgets.eu^[<http://openbudgets.eu>] project.
 This derivative covers rates from November 30, 1999 to April 7, 2016, so it allowed to convert most prices in our dataset.
 Prices in non-CZK currencies were converted using the exchange rates valid at their notice's publication date.
 This was done as a two-step process, first converting the prices to EUR followed by the conversion to CZK.
-In order to automate the execution of this task we employed [*sparql-to-csv*](https://github.com/jindrichmynarz/sparql-to-csv), a tool that we developed, which also allows to pipe query results into another query or update operation.
+In order to automate the execution of this task we employed *sparql-to-csv*^[<https://github.com/jindrichmynarz/sparql-to-csv>], a tool that we developed, which also allows to pipe query results into another query or update operation.

 The normalized prices were winsorized^[<https://en.wikipedia.org/wiki/Winsorizing>] at 99.5^th^ percentile to remove likely incorrect extreme prices.
 Due to limited expressivity of SPARQL this task needed to be split into two SPARQL queries followed by a SPARQL update operation.